Reading time: 8 minutes

 By changing the brand can I still achieve the goals?
 The research may have thrown up a few curve balls that require some goal revision.
-It may be that the re-branding process has given confidence to refine or improve a core goal.
-For example “to be the #1 recommended service provider in NZ by 2023” could be updated to “to be the #1 recommended service provider in the Auckland region by 2021”.
+It may be that the rebranding process has given confidence to refine or improve a core goal.
+For example “to be the #1 recommended service provider in NZ by 2025” could be updated to “to be the #1 recommended service provider in the Auckland region by 2023”.

 4. VERIFICATION – This is the research part.

-It goes without saying that you know your customer, your competitors, your industry, what’s changing, how your brand is perceived, what it’s strengths are, its personality and identity.
+It goes without saying that you know your customers, your competitors, your industry, what’s changing, how your brand is perceived, what its strengths are, its personality and identity.
 Or does it?

-Sometimes we feel so close to the business that it is hard to see the woods for the trees and to realise that it’s been a while since you’ve had time to sit down and complete a 360-degree review of what’s going on.
+Sometimes we feel so close to the business that it’s hard to see the wood for the trees and to realise that it’s been a while since you’ve had time to sit down and complete a 360-degree review of what’s going on.
 Take the time now to research every element of your brand and the world it lives in.
 This can be done internally, or, for some this would be the time to engage some help.
-Objectivity and structure at this point can be extremely useful.
+Objectivity and structure at this point are extremely useful.

 Research and review the following:

-• Ensure you know the brand positioning you want capture, what the brand needs to stand for and what personality it needs to take.
-This will guide you in the design process and allows you to ascertain if you’re on the right path as you are progressing through the redevelopment process.
+•Ensure you know the brand positioning you want to capture, what the brand needs to stand for and what personality it has.
+This will guide you in the design process and allows you to ascertain if you’re on the right path as you’re progressing through the redevelopment process.

-• Equally you will need to review your brand’s essence, personality, values (we talked about this in step 1), and what your customers, clients, colleagues say about it.
+• Equally you’ll need to review your brand’s essence, personality, values (we talked about this in step 1), and what your customers, clients, colleagues say about it.

 • What’s happening in your industry, what changes are taking place, how does this affect your branding?